lucasaglia/team-diana.github.io/en/pages/nova_boards.md

 cd workspace
 # Initialize the workspace
 CoreWorkspace.py initialize
+# Be sure that the python module "intelhex" was
+installed;
+# otherwise run: "sudo pip install intelhex"
 ```

 Once again, a `setup.sh` file was created.
 This file must be loaded **every time** you want to use this workspace